POLISH SECURITY CONGRESS – Total Security

 Speakers:

-• Ignacy Niemczycki, Undersecretary of State, Ministry of Development and Technology
+• Ignacy Niemczycki, Secretary of State, KPRM

 • Paweł Kaczmarek, Chief Information Security Officer, ING Bank Śląski